eXist-db/generator-exist/README.md

 ```

 ### From Source
 Alternatively, if you have cloned this repo from GitHub.
-You can symlink it to add it into your global node environment.
+You can symlink your local clone into your global node environment.
+This is particularly useful during development.
 From inside the folder with the cloned repo:
 ```bash
 npm install -g yo
 npm i
 npm link
 ```

 Note: The generator extends the [polymer CLI](https://www.polymer-project.org/1.0/docs/tools/polymer-cli) for use with eXist.
 Unfortunately, this means we also inherit some warnings about its dependencies.
 You can safely ignore them.
 It also means that the initial installation can take a minute or two.
 Please be patient.

 ## Using the Generator
 Then generate your new project: Create a new project folder and navigate to it in you CLI.